VincentL-00/SITE-Light-Sound-Memory-Game/README.md

     are placed.
 An example of this would be the rules button I created, at first I thought I could just put the button anywhere in the code and I would be able to move it to where I'd want it to be later, but that was a lot more work than just putting the code above the tone buttons.
 Then displaying the rules text after the button was pressed would start showing somewhere else instead of right under the rules button.
-This challenge wasn't that big deal but it was very annoying to be working with.
+This challenge wasn't that big deal but it was very annoying to be working with as it required me to go back a lot to do minor changes to adjust some visibility of texts, etc.

     A greater challenge I had in mind but did not complete was a leaderboard I was planning on making.
 I wanted to create a leaderboard type of scoreboard that would display the highest scores achieved over the past 5 attempts.
 I spent a lot of time reviewing the concept of applying this function.
 I would have to add an input function to get the player's name then grab the inputted name and list them on the function for the leaderboard.
-Then loop through all the top 5 players and compare their scores, if a score is greater than the other move them to first place, etc.
+Then loop through all the top 5 players and compare their scores, if a score is greater than the other move them to first place, etc. However, a lot of the issues came when the leaderboard itself would not change or the inputs did not go through and nothing would display.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)